 9.1.
 Term.
 Except as otherwise provided herein, this Agreement shall become effective on the date first above written and shall continue in full force and effect for a term (the "Term") of ten (10) years from either (i) the Start Date, if the Start Date is the first day of a month or (ii) if the Start Date is not the first day of a month, the first day of the month immediately after the month in which the Start Date occurs.

 9.2 Termination by Customer.
-Customer shall in good faith support this Agreement, as filed with the Federal Energy Regulatory Commission ("FERC"),; provided, Customer may, at any time prior to November 30, 1999 and upon not less than ten (10) days written notice to ECS, terminate this Agreement ifFERC hasnotified Customer that this Agreement will cause the nonapproval of the Gallup Expansion by the FERC.
+Customer shall in good faith support this Agreement, as filed with the Federal Energy Regulatory Commission ("FERC"), before the FERC; provided, Customer may upon not less than ten (10) days written notice to ECS, terminate this Agreement if Customer in good faith believes that this Agreement will cause unreasonable delay or will prevent approval of the Gallup Expansion by the FERC.
 If Customer terminates the Agreement pursuant to this provision, Customer shall (i) purchase from ECS, at ECS’ net book value, all equipment procured for the installation and construction of the Compressor Motor, (ii) take assignment of all contracts or agreements enter into by ECS for the installation of the Compressor Motor or for provision of Compression Services under this Agreement, (iii) reimburse ECS for all reasonable costs incurred by ECS associated with the installation of the Compressor Motor or for provision of Compression Services under this Agreement.

 9.3 Occurrence of Certain Events upon Termination.
 Upon the termination of this Agreement, whether at the end of the Term or earlier as provided in Article 10 of this Agreement: